top of page

 1. Well-draining soil is a must.
 The soil should be fairly inorganic in nature such as sand or decomposed granite.
 They like acid soils but can tolerate a wide range.
 There are very easy ways to acidify soil, but it is not very common for our San Diego native soil to have a pH that will be too unfavorable for these plants.

 2. Plant in full sun.
 It is important to give them at least 5-6 hours of sun if you want good flower production and a normal growth habit.
 We are east of San Diego where the hot sun can be brutal, but they can handle it.
 We do lose flowers when temps go above 100.
 The plants themselves rarely suffer from the heat.
+If you are growing in a pot, be sure that the sun doesn't overheat the sides of the pot and essentially cook the roots.

 3. No root disturbance.
 When transferring from the pot to the ground or into another pot, be careful not to disturb the roots.
 It doesn’t take much disturbance to kill the plant.
 When planted in the ground, we recommend not excavating around the plant for about a 3’ diameter circle with the plant in the center.
 We are very careful about pulling weeds with large tap roots.
 This also means you cannot transplant the plant if you don’t like where you put it.